marijnh/Eloquent-JavaScript/11_async.md

 {{index "filter method", "map method", "some method"}}

-In the handler for the aggregate promise, `filter` is used to remove those elements from the `neighbors` array whose corresponding value is false.
+In the handler for the combined promise, `filter` is used to remove those elements from the `neighbors` array whose corresponding value is false.
 This makes use of the fact that `filter` passes the array index of the current element as a second argument to its filtering function